interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/subscription_notifications/receive_notifications_for_awareness/receive_notifications_for_awareness.md

 ## Cleanup

 ### Successful flight deletion check

-This flights are cleaned up at the end of the test scenario.
+The flights are cleaned up at the end of the test scenario.
 **[interuss.automated_testing.flight_planning.DeleteFlightSuccess](../../../../../requirements/interuss/automated_testing/flight_planning.md)**